Last updated on

 Want to save water and be more efficient about its use?
 Do you know how?
 In this article, we’re going to give you 3 big steps to become water-wise at home.

 You’ve heard that you need to turn off your faucets, take shorter showers and flush your toilet less; you know that you should only do laundry when you can fill the drum, and you know that loading the dishwasher properly is important.
-Whether or not you have gone out of your way to be water-wise, you probably know these tips for conserving water around your home.
+Whether or not you have gone out of your way to being water-wise, you probably know these tips for conserving water around your home.

 However, these are merely small, everyday tricks for saving a gallon here and there.
-If you want to make a major difference on your water usage, you need to take bigger steps toward becoming water-wise — and here’s how.
+If you want to make a major difference in your water usage, you need to take bigger steps toward becoming water-wise — and here’s how.

-Collecting freshwater from lakes and streams, then channeling that water into urban and suburban areas is an expensive and destructive process.
+Collecting fresh water from lakes and streams, then channeling that water into urban and suburban areas is an expensive and destructive process.
 Fortunately, there is a way to reduce your dependence on water from your city: rainwater harvesting.

 On average, the contiguous U.S. receive more than 30 inches of rainfall a year, with some regions receiving well over 100 inches — and Hawaii gaining an unbelievable average of 460 inches of rain every year.
 Over an acre of land, one inch of rainfall equates to over 27,154 gallons of water, which means by catching rainfall, you could save millions of gallons of water every year.

 Catching rainwater isn’t particularly difficult and certainly isn’t expensive.
 The simplest method is placing a water tank beneath the downspout that collects water from gutters lining your roof.
 If you have a large property, you might build a “dry” or “wet” rainwater catchment system, which involves running several collection pipes to a large water tank.